Max Steel (2000 TV series)

-Backstory
+Premise

-Protagonist Josh McGrath (Campbell) is a 19-year-old fictional extreme sports teen star, whose parents died some time ago.
-He was later adopted by his father's best friend and partner, Jefferson Smith (McBride), who works in an extreme sports equipment manufacturing company which is in reality a façade for a secret counter-intelligence agency known as N-Tek.
+Protagonist Josh McGrath is a 19-year-old fictional extreme sports teen star, whose parents died some time ago.
+He was later adopted by his father's best friend and partner, Jefferson Smith, who works in an extreme sports equipment manufacturing company which is in reality a façade for a secret counter-intelligence agency known as N-Tek.

-One night, while Josh was visiting his stepfather at work, a villain known as Psycho (Szarabajka) broke into the facility.
+One night, while Josh was visiting his adoptive father at work, a villain known as Psycho broke into the facility.
 The young McGrath faced him and a brief battle ensued, interrupted when Psycho shot a nearby containment unit of semi-liquid, microscopic Nano-Tech machines called "Max Probes".
 The nanomachines covered Josh, entering his body, integrating with his organic system, and (as they ran out of energy) started dying, siphoning Josh's life-critical energy as well.
-In an attempt to save his foster son, Jefferson Smith agrees to submit Josh to a high proportion of the transphasic energy (T-Juice), which the machines need to survive.
+In an attempt to save his foster son, Jefferson Smith agrees to submit Josh to a high proportion of the transphasic energy, which the machines need to survive.
 This saved his life and also gave him superhuman abilities.
-As a result, Josh took on the identity of Max Steel and fights super-powered villains, mainly Mr. Dread (Jarvis), Psycho's evil boss, and the members of DREAD, his spy organization.
+As a result, Josh took on the identity of Max Steel and fights super-powered villains, mainly Mr. Dread, Psycho's evil boss, and the members of DREAD, his spy organization.
 Later, in the movies, they fight off mutants, robots, mad scientists, and monsters.